| Melbourne — loading...

 T16, Pentridge Shopping Centre, 1 Champ Street, Coburg VIC 3058 Cuisine: Modern Japanese | Price range: $23-$40 | Open: Lunch & dinner, seven days

-Koi Toy is the wildcard on this list — a brand-new Japanese bar and diner that opened in early 2026 inside the Pentridge Shopping Centre.
-Yes, that Pentridge.
-The former prison.
-The venue itself is a world away from its correctional history: paper lanterns, neon glow, and a cocktail list that takes its sake seriously.
+Koi Toy is the wildcard — a brand-new Japanese bar and diner inside the Pentridge Shopping Centre.
+The venue is a world away from its correctional history: paper lanterns, neon glow, and a cocktail list that takes sake seriously.

 6. KFL Supermarket — The Pantry Builder

-Technically, KFL isn’t a restaurant.
-But no guide to Asian food on Sydney Road is complete without it.
-This family-run Asian grocery has been operating since 1984, stocking everything from fresh rice noodles and to中超fresh tofu to specialty sauces, frozen dumplings, and every variety of soy sauce you’ve never heard of.
+Technically not a restaurant.
+But no guide to Asian food on Sydney Road is complete without KFL.
+This family-run Asian grocery has been operating since 1984, stocking everything from fresh rice noodles and tofu to specialty sauces, frozen dumplings, and every variety of soy sauce you’ve never heard of.